 Iskra Fileva Ph.D.

-Iskra Fileva, Ph.D., is an assistant professor of philosophy at the University of Colorado, Boulder.
+Iskra Fileva, Ph.D., is an associate professor of philosophy at the University of Colorado, Boulder.
 In her academic work, she specializes in moral psychology and issues at the intersection of philosophy, psychology, and psychiatry.
 The focus of her current research is on the connections and tensions between conscious and unconscious motivation, the nature of moral emotions, and the boundary between bad character and personality disorders.

 She is, however, interested in all things human: how and what we remember, how we achieve intimacy, what makes some people good at relating to others, why we misunderstand each other, why we fear death, whether adults understand a child's mind, and many others.
 She enjoys writing for a non-academic audience and has previously written for The New York Times.